underworldcode/UWGeodynamics/docs/source/User Guide.rst

    ...                              meltFractionFactor=0.0,
    ...                              f=1.0)

-Single parametres can then be modified
+Single parametres can then be modified.

 .. code:: python